railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_OpenERP.rst

-The Open ERP solution
+The OpenERP solution
 =====================

-Open ERP's management of documents is unique and totally innovative in its integrated approach.
+OpenERP's management of documents is unique and totally innovative in its integrated approach.
 Its complete integration with the company's management system solves most of the problems that are encountered when you use independent document management systems:

-* Login and the management of access rights is integrated with that of Open ERP for controlling access to different document types,
+* Login and the management of access rights is integrated with that of OpenERP for controlling access to different document types,

 * Ultra-rapid access to documents, which are directly accessible through your email client or